The IntensiFire world is one of forged of making yours a better place

 A little more about Jason

 My journey through life has included serving in the Airforce (RNZAF) and later as a Police Officer in New Zealand.
-During my time off as a Police Officer I designed and built a unique timber framed house in a groin vault configuration.

-My formal tertiary study matched to the work I have done on aircraft and with textiles in the RNZAF, various building work, and some engineering work, have given me a multidisciplinary approach to problem solving.
+My formal tertiary study matched to the work I have done on aircraft, and with textiles in the RNZAF, various building work, and some engineering work, have given me a multidisciplinary approach to problem solving.